dustinhagstrom/hang_time_frontend/README.md

 TO FIGURE OUT:

+- memory leak prolly due to setTimeout funcs for success and error messages.
 - how to have multiple sessions at one time with one db.
 - should I even have a db that tracks strikes? or should I do something that persists on the front end during game play?
 -